sanchda/simple_server/readme.md

 msglen = recv(fd, buf, BIGLEN) break under proxy if the client has two transactions queued and the server expects to recv() a single transaction at a time.

+There is much less to be said about the client, as the server leaves the client code relatively trivial.
+I had considered writing a C client and implementing the Python client that way, but that would have completely (instead of just mostly) obviated the client side of things